erochest/bakers12/README.md

 ## Notes

   1. Tokenizer and application framework;
+  1. Type/token ratios, graph of changing ratio over the course of a text or corpus;
+  1. Persistence in Level DB or SQLite in RDF;
+  1. Snap server;
   1. Corpus processing;
   1. Search;
-  1. Persistence in Level DB or SQLite in RDF;
-  1. Type/token ratios, graph of changing ratio over the course of a text or corpus;
   1. Morphological tagger;
   1. POS tagger;
   1. Collocates, analysis and statistics;